Knight-Wu/credit-card-default-prediction/README.md

 # Credit Card Default Prediction

 Objective of this project is to predict which customers may default in upcoming months.
-Credit card default occurs when you have become severely delinquent on your credit card payments.Missing credit card payments once or twice does not count as a default.
+Credit card default occurs when you have become severely delinquent on your credit card payments.
+Missing credit card payments once or twice does not count as a default.
 A payment default occurs when you fail to pay the Minimum Amount Due on the credit card for a few consecutive months.

+## Table of Contents

+1. Dataset Information
+2. Deliverables
+3. Assumptions

+* Key Metric
+* Business Impact
+* General Assumptions
+* Constraints

+4. MVP Roadmap and Time Allocation
+5. Future Work
+6. Set up
+7. Repo Structure
+8. Tools
+9. Dataset Content
+10. Authors and acknowledgement

 ## Dataset Information